 Essential Duties & Responsibilities

-OSF may add, change, or remove essential and other duties at any time.
+The Open Society Foundations may add, change, or remove essential and other duties at any time.

-- Develop, plan and organize portfolio-related events;
+- Develop, plan, and organize program-related workshops, trainings, and events;

 - Build and establish strategic relationships with other philanthropic partners and NGOs;